The tidal evolution of satellite galaxies in cosmological simulations: insights from COLIBRE

 One potential source of confusion is that many resolved (i.e. surviving) satellites lose their gas early and typically before any significant DM stripping, by processes that are not primarily tidal in origin.
 Early gas removal reduces the central potential and lowers the inner DM density, rendering the subhalo structure more diffuse and, in principle, more susceptible to tidal forces.
 However, our results indicate that this weakened central binding does not generally lead to immediate or inevitable subhalo loss.
-Instead, gas loss tends to accelerate subsequent DM mass loss (i.e. it raises the rate of stripping) without producing a qualitative change in outcome for the majority of objects: many gas-depleted satellites remain identifiable as self-bound systems at $z=0$.

 By contrast, the lost subhalo population appears to be dominated by strong, orbit-driven tidal events (deep pericentric passages, pre-processing in more massive progenitor hosts, or rapid growth of the host potential) that remove mass from the system on a short timescale and lead to wholesale withering.
 This interpretation is consistent with previous comparisons between hydrodynamical and DMO runs: hydrodynamical satellites do lose mass faster and show higher disruption (lost) rates than their DMO counterparts (the baryonic processes change internal structure), but the most extreme cases of stripping are still associated with strong tidal encounters \citep[e.g.][]{Bahe2019, Barry2023, Lovell2025}.